-Random method was used to collect soil samples from the study area.
+Random sampling method was used to collect soil samples from the study area.
 Twelve (12) auger samples were collected from each sampling location at 0-15 cm and 15 - 30 cm depths at the upper, middle and lower (bottom) courses of the streams at both east and west sides of banks.
-This means that two (2) points were sampled from each slope position.
+This means that two (2) points were sampled from each slope position with two soil samples from each.
 The auger samples were stored in labeled polythene bags.
-They were dried under shade for three days, crushed, sieved with a 2 mm sieve and taken to the laboratory for the determination of particle size distribution and chemical properties.
+They were dried under shade for three days, crushed, sieved with a 2 mm sieve and taken to the laboratory for the determination of particle size distribution and some chemical properties.